damianporchietto/ragify/TESTING.md

    ```bash
    python ingest.py
    ```
-   This will process all JSON files in the `docs/` directory and create a FAISS index in the `storage/` folder.
+   This will process all JSON files in the `docs/` directory and create a Qdrant collection.

 ## Starting the Server